Troubleshooting Lync Whole-House Audio Systems

 Display indicates you need to restart the central Lync controller.

-All Lync devices (LyncTouch, AIP, BIP, and DIP) are only recognized by the system when the central Lync controller (model Lync 6 or Lync 12) are first powered on.
+All Lync devices (LyncTouch, AIP, BIP, DIP, and FLIP) are only recognized by the system when the central Lync controller (model Lync 6 or Lync 12) is first powered on.
 If you connect a device while the system is already powered on, that device will not be recognized and will not work.
 Power cycle your system to give the Lync 6 or Lync 12 controller the opportunity to identify the device.

 Best steps to power cycle your system: